-- There is a possible link between the combined oral contraceptive (COC) pill - also known as 'the pill' - and a slightly increased risk of cervical cancer if the pill is taken for more than eight years.
+- There is a possible link between the combined oral contraceptive (COC) pill - also known as 'the pill' - and a slightly increased risk of cervical cancer if the pill is taken for more than five years.

 Prevention of cervical cancer

 Many cases of cancer of the cervix are already prevented through the cervical screening programme.
 In this programme, women in the at-risk age category have regular smear tests.
 This test looks for early changes in cells, which could turn into cancer.
 If early changes seem to be progressing towards cancer, you can have treatment to stop you developing cervical cancer.
 See the separate leaflet called Cervical Screening (Cervical Smear Test).

 As above, it is also hoped that the HPV immunisation programme will prevent many cases of cervical cancer.

 Management of cervical cancer; Scottish Intercollegiate Guidelines Network - SIGN (January 2008)